Self-similarity with universal property for soap film and bubble in roll-off stage: Theoretical derivation

 The collapsing speed of neck is very fast.
 As will be delineated later, there will be two complications before the final breakage.
-First, two necks will be developed in the stage of pinch-off.
-Second, this is followed by the breaking regime when a satellite bubble is formed in the middle of these two necks after the hollow thin tube connecting them becomes a liquid string.
-There is no gas leakage throughout breaking and relaxing regimes and the volume of satellite bubble can be neglected.
+First, two necks will be developed in pinch-off regime.
+Second, this is followed by the breaking stage when a satellite bubble is formed in the middle of these two necks after the hollow thin tube connecting them becomes a liquid string.
+There is no gas leakage throughout breaking and relaxing stages and the volume of satellite bubble can be neglected.
 Therefore, $V$ should equal to the combined volume of the two remnant bubbles after breakage.
-Thus, we can directly obtain the relation between $V$ and $L^{*}$ which can be estimated from Fig. \ref{fig:lvp3}(c) where the chord length equals $2R$ and the radius of partial sphere is denoted by $a$.
-From the geometry in Fig. \ref{fig:lvp3}(c), we can write down
+We can directly obtain the relation between $V$ and $L^{*}$ which can be estimated from Fig. \ref{fig:lvp3}(b) where the chord length equals $2R$ and the radius of partial sphere is denoted by $a$.
+From the geometry in Fig. \ref{fig:lvp3}(b), we can write down

 and

 The volume of each partial sphere can be calculated as

 Rearranging both sides to make them dimensionless, we found